PyData Seattle 2025

 Most AI pipelines still treat models like Python UDFs, just another function bolted onto Spark, Pandas, or Ray.
-But models aren’t functions: they’re expensive, stateful, and unreliable.
+But models aren’t functions: they’re expensive, stateful, and difficult to configure.
 In this talk, we’ll explore why this mental model breaks at scale and share practical patterns for treating models as first-class citizens in your pipelines.

 • Expensive (GPU hungry, rate-limited APIs).